 61G15-20.0011, Structural Engineering Recognition Program for Professional Engineers.

-Pursuant to Section 471.055, F.S., the Board establishes the following minimum requirements for Florida licensed Professional Engineers who specialize in structural engineering and who have exceeded required minimum professional engineer licensing standards in that specialty area to receive recognition through the Structural Engineering Recognition Program for Professional Engineers.
+Pursuant to Section 471.055, F.S., the Board establishes the following minimum requirements for Florida licensed professional engineers who specialize in structural engineering and who have exceeded required minimum professional engineer licensing standards in that specialty area to receive recognition through the Structural Engineering Recognition Program for Professional Engineers.

 • (a) Passed the NCEES Structural I and Structural II exams taken prior to January 1, 2011, OR

-• (d) Passed the NCEES 16-hour S.E. examination (vertical and lateral) taken after January 1, 2011, OR
+• (d) Passed the NCEES 16-hour Structural Engineering examination (vertical and lateral) taken after January 1, 2011, OR

-1. a.
-Buildings over three stories.
+1. Buildings three stories or greater.

-3. The license and/or registration must not have been disciplined or otherwise acted against for a violation related to the field of structural engineering.
+• (g) The license(s) and/or registration(s) must not have been disciplined or otherwise acted against for a violation related to the field of structural engineering.

-(3) Recognition by the program is not required for a Professional Engineer to practice structural engineering.
+(3) Recognition by the program is not required for a professional engineer to practice structural engineering.

-(4) Upon submission of the online form, the Board will timely notify an applicant of any information that is required to complete the request.
-If an applicant fails to supply any requested information within one (1) year of notification, the request will be presented to the Board for review and decision on the request as submitted.
+• (c) If an applicant fails to supply any requested documentation and/or information that is required to complete the request within one (1) year of notification, the request will be presented to the Board for review and decision on the request as submitted.

 REQUEST FOR FLORIDA BOARD STRUCTURAL ENGINEERING RECOGNITION PROGRAM – NO FEE